SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "That's when I realized that in sacrificing my power to choose I had made a choice—a bad one."

-- "The ability to choose cannot be taken away or even given away—it can only be forgotten."

 - "My first act of free will shall be to believe in free will."

-- "to be acted upon.
-As economist Thomas Sowell wrote: "There are no solutions.
-There are only trade-offs."7 Jim"

-- "Trade-offs are not something to be ignored or decried.
-They are something to be embraced and made deliberately, strategically, and thoughtfully."

 - "Ironically, in a Nonessentialist culture these things—space, listening, playing, sleeping, and selecting—can be seen as trivial distractions.
 At best they are considered